-This policy is intended to provide a safe workplace as well as deliver the best rehabilitation outcomes for all Australian National University employees in the event of a workplace injury.
-It sets the direction for its rehabilitation management system through a documented commitment by senior executive which is relevant to the organisation’s overall values, vision and business objectives.
+This policy sets the direction for the University’s rehabilitation and claims management systems through a documented commitment by senior executive which is aligned to the organisation’s overall values, vision and business objectives.

-The University is committed to helping our people return, as soon as possible, to full and gainful employment following injury or illness.
-We are dedicated to providing a rehabilitation program, which is continuously reviewed and monitored to improve our injury management activities and minimise time away from the workplace for our staff.
-In developing injury management plans, together with injured or ill employees, consideration will be given to individual circumstances.
+The University is committed to helping our people recover and return, as soon as possible, to work following injury or illness.
+Where an employee makes a claim for workers’ compensation, the University will ensure that a determination is made as quickly as possible.
+The University aims to provide rehabilitation and claims management services which are fully compliant with legislation and the performance standards and measures for Comcare workers’ compensation self-insurance licensees, as detailed by the Safety Rehabilitation and Compensation Commission (SRCC).
+Rehabilitation and claims management services are continuously reviewed and monitored to improve injury management activities, expedite recovery, and minimise time away from the workplace for staff.
+In developing injury management plans, together with injured or ill employees, consideration is given to individual circumstances.

-This policy applies to all employees across the University.
+This policy applies to all staff across the University.

 - The University is committed to the following:

-- Providing early reporting systems and intervention procedures that will enable injured employees to stay at work or return to work as soon as possible in line with medica guidelines.
+- Providing systems that support early reporting of injury and intervention procedures that enable injured staff to stay at work or return to work as soon as possible in line with medical guidelines.

-- Defining, documenting and communicating the areas of accountability and responsibility for executive, senior managers and employees involved in the rehabilitation process
+- Defining, documenting and communicating the areas of accountability and responsibility for executive, senior managers and employees involved in the rehabilitation and claims management process.

-- Providing our people with relevant information about injury management including their rehabilitation rights and obligations
+- Providing employees with relevant information about claims and injury management including their rights and obligations.

-- Engaging appropriately qualified experts, both internally and externally, to assist in the management of injury
+- Engaging appropriately qualified experts, both internally and externally to assist in the management of claims and injury / illness.

 Leadership and culture

-- At the University, we promote excellence in health and safety leadership and a positive culture of health and safety through:
+- The University promotes excellence in health and safety leadership and a positive culture of health and safety through:

-- Encouraging and supporting innovative and effective rehabilitation practices
+- Encouraging and supporting innovative and effective rehabilitation and practices.

 Responsibility and authority

-- Responsibility and authority under this policy operates at three levels:
+- Responsibility and authority under this policy operates at the following levels:

 - Executive: provides leadership to ensure communication of this policy and effective implementation.

-- Senior Managers: supports managers and supervisors in fulfilling their responsibilities and accountabilities.
+- Senior Managers: support managers and supervisors in fulfilling their responsibilities and accountabilities.